Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Experimental Setup

 \textbf{Dataset and Evaluation.} We consider a dataset of 100,000 data points drawn independently from both distributions.
 Out of these, we leave out 10,000 samples from $q$ as a test set.
 The models are evaluated based on the Mean Absolute Error (MAE) between the average $\log$-likelihood ratio estimated on the samples from $q$ and the ground truth MI.

 \textbf{Choices for scRatio.} We train scRatio as in \cref{sec: gaussian_simulation_experiment_app}, considering a smaller grid for hyperparameter tuning that focuses on scheduling (see \cref{tab: hparams_mi}).
 Additionally, in this experiment, we leverage S2 from \cref{sec: simulation_based_lik_ratio} and set $b_t(\vx)$ from \cref{prop:log-ratio-ode} to $b_t(\vx):=u_t^\theta(\vx_t)$, namely the field generating the unconditional distribution $p_t^\theta(\vx_t)$, as we empirically find that it improves the results.
-As mentioned in \cref{sec: additional_ratio_formulation}, this practice does not require training the unconditional field separately from the rest.
-In our experiments, we replace the condition $y$ with the empty condition token $\varnothing$ with a 50$\%$ frequency.